vladskvortsov/mind-project1-2-pipeline/README.md

 A webpage and config.json hosted on S3, delivered via CloudFront for low-latency content delivery and caching.

 #### Backend Deployment
 Containerized backend services and databases using Docker Compose.
-Deployed on EC2 instances within a custom VPC.
+Deployed on EC2 instance within a custom VPC.
 Secured with security group for least privileges access control.
+Backend code and CI workflow stored in this repo: `https://github.com/vladskvortsov/mind-project1-2`.

 #### Networking
 Configured custom VPC, public subnets, NAT gateways, and route tables.